SuperBruceJia/paper-reading/shell-script/BigData/Apache_Pig.md

 Apache Pig = Pig (Hadoop-based Database) + Pig-Latin (SQL-like Command)

+(Pig = Hadoop-based Platform with Pig-Latin)

+Traditional RDBMS (Relational DataBase Management Systems, e.g., SQL)

+Pig- Address the drawbacks of Parallel RDBMS and MapReduce at the same time.

 ### You can use Pig Latin's LOAD operator to load data from the file system (HDFS / Local) into Apache Pig.

 Relation_name = LOAD 'Input file path' USING function AS schema;